This Sankey chart represents human arterial blood flow from the heart down into the smallest named arteries.

-A Sankey chart is a type of flow diagram showing ‘connections’ between “nodes”.
-In this case the nodes are the artery names and the connections are flow of blood through the arteries.
+A Sankey chart visualizes directional connections between nodes.
+In this case the nodes are artery names and the connections are flow of blood through the arteries.

-Below are two zoom in screenshots of the top level branches from heart to body and lungs.
-The grey connections represent connections between the arteries.
-The colored ‘blocks’ represent the arteries.
+Two screenshots below, from the visualization’s top level branches, highlight where blood flows from heart to body and lungs.
+The grey connections represent blood flow.
+The colored ‘nodes’ represent the arteries.

-The data came from this UAMS web pages
+The data was sourced from this UAMS web page

-- Rearrange arterial names so that the comma separation was removed.
-Eg alveolar, anterior superior to anterior superior alveolar.
+- Edited artery names to remove commas eg, alveolar, anterior superior to anterior superior alveolar.
 This was done using Excel and VBA.

 - Creating new table rows for both right and left arterial pairs.
-This was done by duplicating entire table, one for left and another for right, and then manually editing to remove where there are no pairs eg Aorta.
+This was done by duplicating entire table, to create two sets (one for left, one for right) then manually editing to remove where there are no pairs eg Aorta.

-- Modifying artery names to include right or left references and occasionally add the source name to differentiate artery name from others.
-Eg Sigmoid Ascending Br. instead of Ascending Br. as sankey.js requires unique node names (Because there are other arteries with name Ascending Br.)
+- Occasionally modified artery name by adding its source artery name to differentiate name from others.
+Eg Sigmoid Ascending Br. instead of Ascending Br.
+This was done because sankey.js requires unique node names and some arteries had same name in data source eg Ascending Br.

-- Creating new table rows to include arterial branches.
+- Created new table rows to include arterial branches.
 Used Excel and VBA to separate branches separated by comma into new rows.

 - There are missing arteries or errors in naming and linkages so please don’t study for your anatomy exam using this : )

-- The current Sankey chart termination nodes are major arteries.
-While the UAMS arterial tables indicated that some ‘unnamed branches’ existed but I didn’t use them.
-Otherwise I would have had to create unique names for each ‘unnamed’ arterial reference but I was too lazy to do that 🙂
+- The Sankey chart termination nodes are major arteries.
+However, the UAMS arterial tables indicates that ‘unnamed branches’ are actually the terminating nodes.
+If I included these, I would have had to create unique names for each ‘unnamed’ arterial reference but I was too lazy to do that 🙂

-- It would be cool to add accurate blood flow ‘value’ to each artery-source connection which would be an additional column in the data table for blood flow volumn for each artery.
+- It would be cool to add accurate blood flow ‘value’ to each artery-source connection which would be an additional column in the data table for blood flow volume for each artery.

 - The Sankey chart would represent these volumes by varying artery-source connection thickness.